Jambi City Jambi, Indonesia Travel Guide

 Careful organization of your travel documents is time-saving and prevents potential problems.
 Have both physical and digital copies of all important papers.
 Store them separately.

 Indonesia uses Type C and Type F power sockets (two-round-pin type), with a standard voltage of 230V at 50Hz.
 A Universal travel adapter is advisable.
-If devices do not support 230V, a Voltage converter is also necessary, though most modern electronics are dual-voltage.
+If devices do not endorse 230V, a Voltage converter is also necessary, though most modern electronics are dual-voltage.

 A VPN for secure internet access, especially on public Wi-Fi.